Madsen03/Echo-League-Rules/RULES.md

         1. Dota Client.
         2. Dotabuff/OpenDota.
 2. Falsifying any registration data to bypass the tournament filters in order to be able to participate in the tournament will result in an immediate ban from the tournament.
-        1. If proof of falsified information is found during the tournament, results of every game that player has participated in are liable to be forfeit, at decision of the admin team.
+    1. If proof of falsified information is found during the tournament, results of every game that player has participated in are liable to forfeit, retroactively
+    2. Any team with a fraudulent player will be disqualified from the tournament and potentially barred from future seasons of Echo League
+        1. This rule __may__ be bypassed for teams which self-report players with fraudulent accounts on their teams
 3. Registration deadline is the 19th of February 2017, 11:59 PM PST.
 After the deadline, no new players will be accepted into the league for the first season of Echo League.
 4. You may only register one account to play in this tournament.
     1. Registration of multiple accounts owned by the same person will result in all accounts being banned.